OAuth (self-hosted)

 Section titled “Disable OAuth entirely”oauth: false (or simply omitting the option) skips the OAuth surface — /oauth/* and the well-known endpoints return 404, and /mcp falls back to the bearer-only AuthAdapter model.
 Hosts that don’t speak OAuth-DCR can still authenticate by setting a static Authorization: Bearer … header.

-Section titled “What this is NOT”- Not refresh-token compatible.
+Section titled “Non-goals”- Not refresh-token compatible.
 The OAuth ceremony is one-time per credential.
-Add a refresh-token grant only if you also stop using the API key as the access token (separate token store + lifetime).
+Adding a refresh-token grant requires decoupling the access token from the API key (separate token store + lifetime).

 - Not OIDC.
 No ID tokens, no userinfo endpoint, no nonce.
-The MCP spec doesn’t ask for them, and the access-token-IS-the-API-key model has no need.
+The MCP spec doesn’t ask for them, and the access-token-IS-the-API-key model doesn’t need them.

 - Not a replacement for static API keys.
 If your client can hold a static